oracle/docker-images/OracleHTTPServer/samples/1221-ohs-domain/README.md

    - Copy the mod_wl_ohs.conf file under INSTANCE home
    - Restart OHS server

-3. Now you will be able to access the URLS via the OHS Listen Port 7777
+3. Now you will be able to access all the URLS via the OHS Listen Port 7777
     - http://myhost:7777/console
     - http://myhost:7777/sample1
     - http://myhost:7777/sample2

 # Copyright
-Copyright (c) 2014-2016 Oracle and/or its affiliates.
+Copyright (c) 2016-2017 Oracle and/or its affiliates.
 All rights reserved.